minprog/app-studio/30 Android/10 Unit 1/content.md

 ## Grading

-Make sure that you complete the exercises and put your finished project on Github *before* the deadline.
-Your project's code needs to be on GitHub before it may be signed off.
+*Before* the deadline, complete the exercises and put your finished project on Github.
 Ask for help if needed!

-1. Submit your project's code at [Unit 1](/submit/unit-1).
+1. Submit the link to your project's GitHub repository at [Unit 1](/submit/unit-1).

 2. On (or before) the date of the deadline, show your finished exercises **and** the working app to one of the staff.